zhuyifei1999/guppy3/README.md

 To use the graphical browser, Tkinter is needed.

-Free-threaded CPython is not supported, due to the excessive complexity and overhead to lock and unlock eery object in the interpreter, including objects that are CPython implementation details.
+Free-threaded CPython is not supported, due to the excessive complexity and overhead to lock and unlock every object in the interpreter, including objects that are CPython implementation details.
 (Maybe `_PyEval_EnableGILTransient` could be a solution to this problem, but it is currently not exposed.)